TimCares/MasterThesis/docs/thesis/background/transformer.typ

 bold(E)_w = [bold(e)^w_mono(["T_CLS"]), bold(e)^w_1, bold(e)^w_2, ..., bold(e)^w_M, bold(e)^w_mono(["T_SEP"])] in RR^((M+2) times D)
 $

-The sequence length $M$ is not fixed, but is usuall set to a specific value when training a Transformer model, a popular choice being
+The sequence length $M$ is not fixed, but is usually set to a specific value when training a Transformer model, a popular choice being
 $M+2 = 512$.

 As will be explained later, unlike RNNs, Transformers do not process a sequence step by step, but all at once.
 As a result,